Olo prices IPO sharply above its target, valuing company as high as $4.6B – TechCrunch

-A big story in the finance world this morning is that the Nasdaq Composite index lost ground in pre-market trading while bond yields rose.
+A big story in the finance world this morning is that the Nasdaq composite index lost ground in pre-market trading while bond yields rose.
 The concern is that inflation could rise, which led to bonds selling off and falling valuations for expensive stocks.
 So, tech stocks were broadly lower this morning.

 Unlike last night, when New York-based restaurant software company Olo priced its IPO at $25 per share, sharply above its raised IPO target price range.